ROI

 What is not fully captured

 Actual migration projects may still include builder time, testing, change management, and a small amount of residual admin or ops effort after cutover.
-Use these figures as a scoping input, then refine them for your environment.
+Use these figures as a starting point, then adjust them for your environment.

 Need a real migration estimate?